IM-34 March 15, 2013; IM-24 March 4, 2002; IM-121 July 2, 2001; IM-10 February 16, 1999

 - for failure to obtain or refusal to provide a Social Security number (SSN)

-- due to immigration status (immigrant not meeting the criteria of a qualified immigrant, or is a temporary or undocumented immigrant)
+- due to immigration status (non-citizen not meeting the criteria of a qualified immigrant, or is a temporary or undocumented immigrant)

-- due to persons subject to and not meeting the 18- through 49-year-old work requirement for able-bodied adults without dependents (ABAWDs), or
+- due to participant subject to and not meeting the ABAWD work requirement, or

 - Count a pro rata share of the income of the ineligible member as income to the remaining members.